kevinwlu/dsd/Nexys-A7/README.md

 The Nexys A7 is a rebrand of the Nexys 4 DDR board with the addition of the Nexys A7-50T variant of the Nexys A7, which has a smaller gate array.
 The Nexys A7-100T variant is functionally identical to the Nexys 4 DDR.

-### 1. Use the [Xilinx Unified Installer 2020.1: Windows Self Extracting Web Installer](https://www.xilinx.com/support/download.html) to install Vivado High Level (HL) WebPACK
+### 1. Use the [Xilinx Unified Installer 2020.1: Self Extracting Web Installer](https://www.xilinx.com/support/download.html) to install Vivado High Level (HL) WebPACK on Windows or Linux

 #### Design Tools > Vivado Design Suite